The 15 Best True Crime Documentaries on Netflix

 - In one line: Don’t always trust the cops.

-Netflix’s biggest hit in the true crime genre, Making a Murder is the story of Steven Avery, and it gripped viewers upon its release on Netflix.
+This is Netflix’s biggest hit in the true crime documentaries genre.
+Making a Murderer tells the story of Steven Avery, and it gripped viewers across two seasons.
 Having been proved innocent for one crime, the same cops charge him with murder.
-Is he guilty or being framed?
-This eye-opening documentary is one of the best shows to binge-watch on Netflix.
+Is he guilty or is he being framed?
+This eye-opening documentary is one of the best shows to binge-watch on Netflix .

 2. Strong Island (2017)